 Under the Local Government Wales Measure 2011 it is mandatory for Local Authorities to have an Audit Committee.
-The Local Government and Elections (Wales) Act 2021 requires that one third of the members of the Governance and Audit Committee must be independent lay persons.
+The Measure provides that there must be one third of the members of the Governance and Audit Committee be independent lay members.

-The Standards Committee (which includes a majority of lay persons) promotes high standards of conduct for Members as well as maintaining an overview of the Authority's processes for complaints handling and its Whistleblowing Procedure.
+The Standards Committee (which includes a majority of External Members) promotes high standards of conduct for Members as well as maintaining an overview of the Authority's processes for complaints handling and its Whistleblowing Procedure.